Lê dynasty: Trịnh–Nguyễn contention

 In 1672, the Trịnh army made a last effort to conquer the Nguyễn.
 The attacking army was under the command of Trịnh Tạc's son, Trịnh Căn, while the defending army was under the command of Nguyễn Phúc Tần's son Prince Nguyễn Phúc Thuận.
 The attack, like all the previous attacks on the Nguyễn walls, failed.
 This time the two sides agreed to a peace.
 With the Qing dynasty under the Kangxi Emperor serving as mediator, the Trịnh and the Nguyễn finally agreed to end the fighting by making the Linh River the border between their lands (1673).
-Although the Nguyễn nominally accepted the Lê king as the ruler of Vietnam, the reality was that the Nguyễn ruled the south, and the Trịnh the north.
-This division continued for the next 100 years.
-The border between the Trịnh and the Nguyễn was strongly guarded but remained peaceful.
-Despite the de facto partition of the empire, both the ruling families of the two realms claimed to be loyal subjects under the authority of the imperial Lê family, and their territories were de jure all under the same empire, Đại Việt.
+Although the Nguyễn nominally accepted the Lê emperor as the legitimate and sole ruler of Vietnam.
+However, the reality was that the Nguyễn ruled the south, and the Trịnh, the north.
+This division continued for the next century.
+The border between the Trịnh and the Nguyễn was strongly fortified yet remained peaceful.
+Despite the de facto partition of the empire, both the ruling families of the two realms claimed to be loyal subjects under the authority of the singular imperial Lê family, and their territories were de jure all under the same empire, Đại Việt.